Nonparametric Modern Hopfield Models: Theoretical Analysis

-for all $\mu\in\calM$, where $k\coloneqq\abs{\calM}\in[M]$ denotes the size of the support set $\calM$, and $m=\Max_\mu\norm{\bxi_\mu}$. \end{theorem} \begin{proof} See \cref{proof:eps_sparse} for a detailed proof. \end{proof} Interestingly, the retrieval error bound in \cref{thm:eps_sparse} is sparsity-dependent, which is governed by the size of the support set $\calM$, i.e. sparsity dimension $k\coloneqq\abs{\calM}$. \begin{remark}[Comparing with the Sparse Modern Hopfield Model \cite{hu2023SparseHopfield}] Compared to the retrieval error bound in \cite{hu2023SparseHopfield}, which lacks explicit dependence on its input (data)-dependent sparsity, the sparsity (size of $\calM$) here is pre-specified.
+\begin{proof} See \cref{proof:eps_sparse} for a detailed proof. \end{proof} Interestingly, the retrieval error bound in \cref{thm:eps_sparse} is sparsity-dependent, which is governed by the size of the support set $\calM$, i.e. sparsity dimension $k\coloneqq\abs{\calM}$. \begin{remark}[Comparing with the Sparse Modern Hopfield Model \cite{hu2023SparseHopfield}] Compared to the retrieval error bound in \cite{hu2023SparseHopfield}, which lacks explicit dependence on its input (data)-dependent sparsity, the sparsity (size of $\calM$) here is pre-specified.
 When there are fewer elements in the sparse-structured mask, i.e., when $k$ is small, the retrieval error bound is tighter, and vice versa. \end{remark}

 \begin{remark}[Noise Robustness] By \cref{thm:eps_sparse}, in cases involving contaminated query or memory, i.e. $\Tilde{\bx}=\bx+\bm{\delta}\bx$ (noise in query) or $\Tilde{\bxi}=\bxi+\bm{\delta}\bxi$ (noise in memory), the impact of noise on the sparse retrieval error \eqref{eqn:sparse_error_bound} is less than that its impact on the dense counterpart due to the smaller coefficient $(M+k-2)$. \end{remark}